 This is in stark contrast to the complete disruption experienced by many other industries, from retail commerce to hospitality to media.
 The music industry provides the clearest example of what this looks like, illustrated by the following revenue breakdown from the past 17 years:

-In 2001, physical sales was virtually the only way to make money in music.
-By 2018, streaming revenue was growing by 34% Y-o-Y and accounted for almost half of global revenue, leaving physical sales a longing, derelict shell of its former self.
+In 2001, physical sales were virtually the only way to make money in music.
+By 2018, streaming revenue was growing by 34% Y-o-Y and accounted for almost half of global revenue, leaving physical sales a derelict shell of its former self.
 The companies with dominant market shares today (Apple, Spotify, Amazon, YouTube) were not in the music business at the turn of the century.
 The internet changed the economics of the music industry, allowing new entrants with orthogonal business models to win the market.

 Banks are hard to compete head-to-head with because they have resilient moats:

 - Widespread distribution through branches.